 ISPP is an interdisciplinary organization representing all fields of inquiry concerned with exploring the relationships between political and psychological processes.
 Members include psychologists, political scientists, psychiatrists, historians, sociologists, economists, anthropologists, as well as journalists, government officials and others.
-The Society is also international, with members from all regions of the world: the Americas, Europe, Asia, the Middle East, and Africa.
+The Society is also international, with members from all regions of the world: the Americas, Europe, Asia, the Middle East, Oceania, and Africa.

 The International Society of Political Psychology was founded by Jeanne N. Knutson of the Department of Psychiatry and Biobehavioral Sciences, University of California, Los Angeles in 1978.
 Since that time, the Society has grown to over 800 members who share this area of scholarly interest.

 ISPP has established a tradition of scholarly excellence at its annual meetings.
 Each meeting since the first one in New York City in September of 1978 has brought together hundreds of conferees in a multi-day program of intensive workshops, panel discussions, invited addresses, and special events.
 Society meetings generally offer over 100 panels, round tables, and workshops, with over 300 presentations.
 The locations of annual meetings rotate between North America, Europe and other locations around the globe.